alexpasmantier/television/README.md

 </div>

 ## About
-`Television` is a fast and versatile fuzzy finder TUI.
+`Television` is a cross-platform, fast and extensible fuzzy finder TUI.

 It lets you quickly search through any kind of data source (files, git repositories, environment variables, docker images, you name it) using a fuzzy matching algorithm and is designed to be easily extensible.